MaxPower15/github-linker/README.md

 The extension is not currently in the marketplace.
 To install it:

 ```
+# First, if you have the  GitHub Linker extension already installed, uninstall it

 git clone --depth 1 -b mms/allow-default-branch https://github.com/MaxPower15/github-linker
 cd github-linker
 npm install